rafischer1/react_inbox_db/README.md

 # GO Backend for React-Inbox 🍽

 > CRUD routing for a RESTful API architecture in Go.
-PostgreSQL migrations and seeds managed with the Goose package import.
+PostgreSQL migrations and seeds managed with the vanilla postgres commands.

 ```haskell
 CREATE TABLE messages (